 Planning a trip to Everest?
 You’ll need to invest in essential gear.
-If you want to reach the summit of the world’s tallest mountain, you can expect to spend between $6,000 – $8,000 on gear, depending on what you need to purchase and the quality of the items.
+If you want to reach the summit of the world’s tallest mountain, you can expect to spend between $6,000 and $8,000 on gear, depending on what you need to purchase and the quality of the items.

 What specific gear do you need to climb Mount Everest?
 You’ll need climbing gear, of course, like crampons, an ice ax, and a belay; technical clothing, including a down coat, a good mix of base layers, and hiking/trekking pants; and camp equipment, including a sleeping bag, an extreme-weather tent, and a thermos.

-While the gear list is both extensive and expensive, the good news is, you can start with what you already have before investing in new items.
-If you’re already an amateur outdoorsman, chances are you already have the basics, like base layers, good hiking socks, moisture-wicking t-shirts, and a windbreaker.
+While the gear list is both extensive and expensive, the good news is, that you can start with what you already have before investing in new items.
+If you’re already an amateur outdoorsman, chances are you already have the basics, like base layers, good hiking socks, moisture-wicking T-shirts, and a windbreaker.
 Starting with these items is a big help considering the entire list is pretty extensive.
 You can find a thorough Everest packing list here, provided by Madison Mountaineering.

-The need for oxygen is just another reminder that Everest is not your everyday hike.
-An essential item on any Everest packing list, supplemental oxygen is also one of the most expensive.
+The need for bottled oxygen is just another reminder that Everest is not your everyday hike.
+An essential item on any Mount Everest packing list, supplemental oxygen is also one of the most expensive.
 While summiting Everest without oxygen is possible, it includes severe risks like extreme hyperventilation and respiratory alkalosis.
 It’s not for the faint-hearted.